altayaydemir/altay-dot-wtf/data/books/arcade-game-typography.md

   - typography
 ---

-Most of arcade the fonts were designed for 8x8, 16x16 or 24x24 due to limitations of resources.
-This book is mostly restricted to 8x8 variations since they were the pioneers.
+Many of the arcade fonts were designed for 8x8, 16x16 or 24x24 due to limitations of resources.
+This book is restricted to 8x8 variations since they were the pioneers.

 ### Difference between Typeface and Font